Scott Martin (co-driver): Other activities

-In 2025 Martin co-founded the World Rally Drivers Alliance alongside former Toyota teammate Julien Ingrassia in response to a controversy surrounding Mohammed Ben Sulayem's change in the International Sporting Code which imposed harsh penalties against the use of profanities by drivers and co-drivers during events sanctioned by the Fédération Internationale de l'Automobile (FIA).
+In 2025 Martin co-founded the World Rally Drivers Alliance alongside former Toyota teammate and fellow co-driver, Julien Ingrassia in response to a controversy surrounding Mohammed Ben Sulayem's change in the International Sporting Code which imposed harsh penalties against the use of profanities by drivers and co-drivers during events sanctioned by the Fédération Internationale de l'Automobile (FIA)..
+This happened in conjunction with Adrien Fourmaux's €10,000 fine for swearing on a live broadcast in a stop control interview at 2025 Rally Sweden.